-Prasad said enterprises in the region need to develop a GRC architecture that is a healthy mix of the old and new tools.
+Prasad said enterprises in the region need to develop a GRC architecture that is a healthy mix of the old and tools.
 The GRC architecture also requires tools that collect and consolidate data like market and credit risks, strategic risks and other analytics.
 “Data needs to be pulled from both internal and external sources,” he said.
-“For example, internal data from security and enterprise resource planning systems, as well as external data such as regulatory content feeds.”
+“For example, internal data from security and enterprise resource systems, as well as external data such as regulatory content feeds.”

 GRC is a business enabler, not a restrictor as some may feel, said Prasad.
 “It aims at enhancing the long-term performance of organisations,” he said.
 “GRC is not a product, it is a methodology, it’s a discipline of sorts.
-It is essential to impart more knowledge in this area to give organisations a better understanding of what GRC is all about.”
+It is essential to impart more knowledge in this to give organisations a better understanding of what GRC is all about.”

 The benefits of understanding an organisation’s risks are better demonstrated when everyone associated with the business is actively involved.